The Basic Concept

 Sometimes there seem to be more than one point of entry into the second move.
 When that is the case, you go to the earliest possible point in that move.
 That is "richer" since it creates the longest sequence of movement.

-If you are new to blending moves, you can find at the bottom of this page, an Appendix with a list of easy to implement blends that you can try out!
+If you are new to blending moves, at the bottom of this page, you can find an Appendix with a list of easy blends that you can try out!

 Beginner/Intermediate Move Blends